Where Are The Komodo Dragons Found

 Social Structure and Reproduction

 Komodo dragons exhibit a complex social structure, with dominance hierarchies influencing access to food and mates.
-During mating season, males engage in fierce combat to establish dominance and win the right to mate with females.
+But during mating season, males engage in fierce combat to establish dominance and win the right to mate with females.
 Females typically lay around 20 eggs in nests dug into hillsides or abandoned megapode nests.
 The eggs incubate for approximately eight to nine months, and the hatchlings are highly vulnerable to predation.
 Female Komodo dragons are also capable of parthenogenesis, a form of asexual reproduction where they can produce offspring without fertilization by a male.
 This adaptation is particularly useful in isolated populations where finding a mate may be challenging.

 Conservation Status and Threats